Michaelangel007/apple2_hgr_font_tutorial/README.md

  We're going to ignore the half-pixel shift since it is easy to touch up the font data later if we wish.

-At the beginning we said to view the HGR screen in monochrome; Notice how the extra colors make the Hi-Res text much harder to read.
+At the beginning we said to view the HGR screen in monochrome.
+Notice how the extra colors make the Hi-Res text much harder to read.
 If you are running on real hardware the Apple Color Composite Monitor had a push-button on the front to toggle the screen between color and monochrome.
 Now we know why!

 ![Screenshot 7](pics/hgrfont_07.png?raw=true)